micropython/micropython/docs/esp8266/tutorial/intro.rst

 * Daily firmware builds for 1024kb modules and above.
 * Daily firmware builds for 512kb modules.

-If you just start with MicroPython, the best bet is to go for the Stable firmware builds.
-If you are advanced, experienced MicroPython ESP8266 user who would like to follow development closely and help with testing new features, there are daily builds (note: you actually may need some development experience, e.g. being ready to follow git history to know
+If you are just starting with MicroPython, the best bet is to go for the Stable firmware builds.
+If you are an advanced, experienced MicroPython ESP8266 user who would like to follow development closely and help with testing new features, there are daily builds (note: you actually may need some development experience, e.g. being ready to follow git history to know